Brendan Howlin: Early life

-Born into a political family in Wexford, Howlin is the son of John and Molly Howlin (née Dunbar), and named after Brendan Corish, the local Labour TD and later leader of the Labour Party.
-Howlin's father was a trade union official who served as secretary of the Irish Transport and General Workers' Union, in Wexford, for 40 years.
+Born into a political family in Wexford, Howlin is the son of John and Molly Howlin (née Dunbar), and was named after Brendan Corish, the local Labour TD and later leader of the Labour Party.
+Howlin's father John was a trade union official who served as secretary of the Irish Transport and General Workers' Union, in Wexford, for 40 years.
 He also secured election as a Labour member of Wexford Corporation, where he served for eighteen years, and was also an election agent to Brendan Corish.
 Howlin's mother was also strongly involved in local Labour politics.
 Howlin's brother Ted is a former member of Wexford County Council and Lord Mayor of Wexford.
 Howlin was raised on William Street in Wexford town with his three siblings.

 Howlin grew up in Wexford town and was educated locally in the Faythe and at Wexford CBS.
-He later attended St Patrick's College, Drumcondra, Dublin, and qualified as a primary school teacher.
-During his career as a teacher he was active in the Irish National Teachers' Organisation, before embarking on a career in full-time politics.
+He later attended St Patrick's College, Drumcondra, Dublin, where he was student union president, and qualified as a primary school teacher.
+During his career as a teacher he was chairman of the Irish National Teachers' Organisation's Wexford branch.